Working Paper · v6.1

 References

-The full evidence base, 67 academic works, 473 extractions, 735 mechanism-evidence links, 58 researchers, 22 domains, 17 foundations, 14 convergences, 15 mechanisms, 1 bridge thesis, 10 empirical demonstrations, 8 applications, is maintained in the Cor database (open access).
-All numbers as of April 2026 and growing.
+The full evidence base (101 academic works, 573 extractions, 864 mechanism-evidence links, 63 researchers, 22 domains, 17 foundations, 14 convergences, 15 mechanisms, 1 bridge thesis, 10 empirical demonstrations, 8 applications) is maintained in the Cor database (open access).
+All numbers as of 14 April 2026 and growing.
 Key references cited in this paper are drawn from the database with work IDs and extraction IDs for full traceability.

-Core references include: Berridge & Robinson (incentive salience); Bowlby (attachment); Cacioppo (loneliness); Coan & Sbarra 2015 (Social Baseline Theory); Cosmides & Tooby (evolved psychology); Dunbar 1992/2016 (social brain); Eisenberger et al. 2003 (dACC and social pain); Fang et al. 2025 (AI companion RCT); Felitti (ACEs); Hall et al. 2019 (UPF RCT); Hamilton (inclusive fitness); Hoffman (interface theory); Holt-Lunstad et al. 2010 (isolation/mortality meta-analysis); Hrdy (cooperative breeding); Ilardi (Therapeutic Lifestyle Change); Jacka et al. (SMILES trial); Juster et al. 2010 (allostatic load); LeDoux (threat detection); Liebig 1840 (bottleneck heuristic); Lieberman (Exercised, Story of the Human Body); Maier & Seligman 2016 (passivity as default); Masicampo & Baumeister 2011 (Zeigarnik); McEwen & Stellar 1993 (allostasis); Meaney (maternal care epigenetics); Moncrieff et al. 2022 (serotonin review); Nesse (evolutionary medicine); Panksepp (Affective Neuroscience); Pellis & Pellis (Playful Brain); Pontzer (constrained TEE); Sapolsky & Share 2004 (Forest Troop); Schüll (Addiction by Design); Tomasello (shared intentionality); Wrangham (cooking, self-domestication).
+Key references cited directly: Berridge & Robinson (incentive salience); Coan & Sbarra 2015 (Social Baseline Theory); Hall et al. 2019 (UPF RCT); Hamilton (inclusive fitness); Hoffman (interface theory); Holt-Lunstad et al. 2010 (isolation / mortality); Ilardi (TLC); Jacka et al. (SMILES); Liebig 1840 (bottleneck heuristic); Maier & Seligman 2016 (passivity as default); McEwen & Stellar 1993 (allostasis); Nesse (evolutionary medicine); Panksepp (Affective Neuroscience); Sapolsky & Share 2004 (Forest Troop); Schüll (Addiction by Design).
+Full citation graph in the atlas database.
+Technology × Architecture Matrix and Measurement Protocol are companion documents.

 Cor: open foundational infrastructure for the human side of alignment.
-The atlas now, the formal specification it is being built toward.
-Not a product.
-A public resource designed for ingestion into the training corpora, evaluation pipelines, governance frameworks, and design processes of every system that will be allowed to act on humans at scale.
+The atlas now, the operational specification it is being built toward.